compwiz32/PSADHealth/README.md

  5. Verify Module is loaded
     `get-command -module PSADHealth`

- 6. Run `Get-ADHealthConfig` to see the default values included in module config JSON.
+ 6. Run `Get-ADConfig` to see the default values included in module config JSON.

- 7. Run `Set-ADHealthConfig` to change/specify the values you want to use
+ 7. Run `Set-PSADHealthConfig` to change/specify the values you want to use

  8. Verify the values you set are loaded.
-   `Get-ADHealthConfig -ConfigurationFile c:\users\%username%\adconfig.json`
+   `Get-ADConfig -ConfigurationFile c:\users\%username%\adconfig.json`

 9. Configure scheduled Tasks or Scheduled Jobs to run the tests at intervals you choose.